 - As a means of representing the community, Knights are encouraged to wear their tunic when leaving the property.
 If Knights must leave the grounds for work-related reasons they may wear their work clothes, but these must be clean and presentable.

 - Although offering hospitality may often prevent an exact observance of scheduled activities, this should not be seen as an infringement, but rather as a privileged opportunity to serve Our Lord in His ministers.

 - Whenever possible, when something is found out of order (for example, furniture out of place or paper on the floor), each Knight should feel responsible to take the necessary measures to restore order, either personally or by telling the person in charge.

-- A Knight of the Holy Eucharist seeks to manifest his love for Jesus not only in the faithful fulfillment of his daily responsibilities, but also, when opportunity arises, by performing works of charity not specifically prescribed.
-In his free time he may choose to bring comfort and companionship to the sick or the elderly, or to assist the poor and underprivileged with whom he has contact.
+- A Knight of the Holy Eucharist seeks to manifest his love for Jesus not only in the faithful fulfillment of his daily responsibilities, but also, when an opportunity arises, by performing works of charity not specifically prescribed.
+In his free time, he may choose to bring comfort and companionship to the sick or the elderly or to assist the poor and underprivileged with whom he has contact.

 - The Knight consumed with such holy fire will find in community life a place to pour himself out for others.
 “A man can have no greater love than to lay down his life for his friends” (John 15:13).

 “The Spirit speaks many languages, but perhaps the most important is the language of silence.
 You want to try speaking to God that way sometimes.
 Quiet your mind, stop thinking about what you must say and be still.
 Do nothing but realize for a few moments the essence of God.
 This language of contemplative silence can utterly annihilate you and sensitize you to the Presence of the Lord.
 When the soul and spirit prostrate themselves before God, realizing their own nothingness, many words are heard, but not spoken.” — Mother Mary Angelica, P.C.P.A.

 - Adoration times for individual Knights will be assigned.